Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 The initial goal of our analysis is to identify a bottleneck.
 We should be able to gather some data from our information systems.
 We know that scan data is being captured at the gates so we know how many people are in the park at any given time.
 That information may be useful.

-Other data is going to have to be gathered.
-Leveraging the points-of-sale to estimate wait times will be lacking.
+Leveraging the points-of-sale to estimate wait times might not be possible.
 Perhaps if we had cameras installed at each concept, we could use A.I. to track and clock customers.
-We don't.
-We'll have to do this the old-fashioned way.
-This means using people with stopwatches.
+However, we don't and this means using people with stopwatches observing the concept.
 This seems barbaric, but if we set firm rules around what constitutes a measurement, and you collect enough data, you should be able to get reliable estimates.

 Additionally, your concept of what information is actually needed from a business perspective will mature over time.
 While you would probably love to be able to track every customer through your venue at all times, is it necessary?
 Would you spend money here if you understood every other competing expense throughout your business?
 How would you use this data?
 CEOs and other executives have to make these decisions.
 Think about these problems from their broader perspective when you are confronted with them.

-The following sections will discuss our data in more detail and begin the process of analyzing it.
+You have to make a distinction between ideal and practical.

 ### Line length and total scans